Aftendo/aftendoNNAS/README.md

 # Why is the main branch getting updated so slowly?
 you should look at the dev branch. code is pushed more frequently there.
 # Can I use this?
 Yeah.
 Just make sure it's open source, and disclose your changes.
+(Basically fork the repo and make your changes there!!
+Then the git history will have all the changes disclosed, basically.
+I think.
+Don't take that as legal advice.)
 # I see code from Pretendo. (not yet as of right now)
 Yes, I know.
 It's why our license for our code matches the same one from Pretendo's account server.